The Play’s The Thing

 I hurried on so he wouldn’t think he needed to respond to that.

-“Last year was the first time most of the freshmen here were away from home, away from parents.
-They were interested in sex and wanted to experiment, and they found plenty of other boys wanting the same thing.
+“Last year was the first time most of us freshmen were away from home, away from parents.
+They were interested in sex, many wanted to experiment, this was the fist time they had that chance without any fear of parents catching them, and they found plenty of other boys wanting the same thing.
 They now had a roommate they could have sex with—or maybe not; maybe with their roommate they’d just be friends.
-But they were thinking about sex, feeling the urges, and the kids they were with had the same thoughts.
+But they were thinking about sex, feeling the urges, and the kids they were with had the same thoughts.”

-“What it came down to was, there was lots of sex happening, mostly just jerking off with each other, but some group sex, too, and some of the boys became more adventurous.
+“What it came down to was, sex was happening.
+Mostly it was just jerking off with each other, but some group sex occurred, too.

 That got his attention.
-Not that I hadn’t had it before, but I saw something in his eyes.
+Not that I hadn’t had it before, but a quick look into his eyes showed me a flicker of interest that was heightened from what I’d seen there before.

 I continued.
-“I can’t explain it very well, but for some reason, what I wanted was for my first time to be with someone I cared about, someone who cared about me, too.
+“I can’t explain it very well, but for some reason, what I wanted for my first time was to be with someone I cared about, someone who cared about me, too.
+Not just anyone.
 I was young and naive and innocent, and all the sex going on just didn’t feel right for me.
-I wasn’t ready, and casual sex without feelings for a partner had no appeal at all.
+Maybe I just wasn’t ready, but casual sex without feelings for a partner held no appeal at all.
 I’ll admit it: I still haven’t had sex with anyone else.”

 I stopped, hoping he’d say something, but he could see there was more, probably hearing in my voice that I wasn’t done, and so he just kept looking at me.
 I gulped and finished what I had to say.

 That was it.
 I’d told him who I was.
-Told him way too much for a first meeting, but his appearance had me flustered.
-Well, obviously, there was a lot left out.
-But I didn’t know him yet.
+Right then, my voice had started to sound funny, and I was glad to stop.
+My emotions were running high.
+Maybe I’d told him way too much for a first meeting, but I was flustered by his appearance.
+Well, obviously, I’d left a lot out, too.
+I didn’t know him yet.
 You can’t tell someone you don’t know things that can come back and bite you in the ass.
-Maybe I’d done that a little already.
+I saved talking about the ways I’d been bullied and how I’d reacted.
+That’s the sort of thing you have to keep to yourself.

-I was curious about how he was taking what I’d said.
+I was curious about how he was taking what I had said.
 Some boys would have found that confession a sign of weakness or a reason for ridicule.
 What I was reading from him was compassion.
 I hoped that was what it was.

 I could have asked him to tell me who he was, what his weaknesses were, but I didn’t want to force him to say anything he wasn’t ready to reveal.
 Instead, I thought this the perfect time to talk about rules.

 After taking a moment to let my emotions settle, I said, “We have business to discuss.
-House rules, I think it could be called.”
+House rules, I think this could be called.
+Room rules, really, but house rules sounds better.”

 “Rules?”
 He sounded nervous.